DevlessTeam/docs/http_api.md

 ### Deleting data

 Deleting data is a lot like updating data.
-Instead of using a `PATCH` verb, we we use the `DELETE` verb.
+Instead of using the `PATCH` verb, we we use the `DELETE` verb.
 Like so:

 ```bash
 curl -L -XDELETE \